Dick Milford

-Biography
+Early life

-He was born at Yockleton Hall, Shropshire on 10 June 1895.
-He was eldest of the three children (all boys) of Robert Theodore Milford, who was headmaster of the local preparatory school, and Elspeth Barter, the granddaughter of George Moberly, Bishop of Salisbury.
-He attended Clifton College, where curriculum included instruction in music as well as the customary classical education.
+He was born at Yockleton Hall, Shropshire, on 10 June 1895, the eldest of the three sons of the schoolmaster Robert Theodore Milford and Elspeth Barter, granddaughter of George Moberly.
+He attended Clifton College.

-When the First World War broke out, he volunteered for the army and was posted to the 19th Royal Fusiliers and then commissioned in the Oxford and Buckinghamshire Light Infantry.
-He fought in Mesopotamia and had two periods of leave in India.
-In 1918 he was sent to Cairo to train for the Royal Flying Corps, but in 1919 he was invalided and sent home.
+In 1914, Milford volunteered and was posted to the 19th Royal Fusiliers.
+He was then commissioned in the Oxford and Buckinghamshire Light Infantry.
+He fought in Mesopotamia with periods of leave in India.
+In 1918 he was sent to Cairo to train for the Royal Flying Corps, but in 1919 was invalided out.

-In the same year, he went up to Magdalen College, Oxford, to study literae humaniores.
+That year, Milford went up to Magdalen College, Oxford, to study literae humaniores.
 He graduated with a first-class degree in 1921.
+As did the same year his younger brother Campbell Seymour Milford (1896–1981), at Brasenose College, who preceded him into the Church of England as a deacon (1926) and priest (1927), and went to St Paul's College, Calcutta.
+Dick Milford wrote "Two Brothers.
+A Milford Memoir 1895-1935", a manuscript now in the Bodleian Library.

+Church Missionary Society

-He had been involved with the Student Christian Movement (SCM) at Oxford, a connection which took him back to India to teach first at Alwaye College, Travancore (1921–1923) and then St. John's College, Agra (1923–1924).
-He then returned to England to serve as local SCM secretary in Liverpool between 1924 and 1926.
+From 1921 to 1935, Milford worked for the Church Missionary Society.
+He had been involved with the Student Christian Movement (SCM) at Oxford.
+He returned to India to teach at Alwaye College, Travancore (1921–1923).
+It was an "entirely Indian venture", and William Edward Sladen Holland also was there.
+He moved on St. John's College, Agra (1923–1924).
+He went back to the United Kingdom, to serve as local SCM secretary in Liverpool between 1924 and 1926.

-He spent the academic year 1930–31 training for ordination at Westcott House, Cambridge.
+Milford spent the academic year 1930–1 training for ordination at Westcott House, Cambridge, and was ordained deacon in 1931.
 He was made a priest in Lucknow, India, in 1934.
-He returned to England in 1935 to serve as curate at All Hallows, Lombard Street, London.
-At the same time, he worked as study secretary for the SCM.

-He left both positions to become Vicar of St Mary's, the Oxford University church.
-In this capacity, he founded a philosophical and theological discussion group known as the Colloquy.

-On 5 October 1942, he met with several other distinguished individuals in the Old Library at St Mary's (at the instigation of the Quaker Dr Henry Gillett) to discuss how to assist victims of the famine in Axis-occupied Greece caused by the Allied naval blockades.
-This meeting resulted in the foundation of the Oxford Committee for Famine Relief (later Oxfam, of which Milford was the first chairman.
+He was again a lecturer at St John's, Agra, from 1931 to 1935, and acted as examining chaplain to Bishop Charles Saunders from 1933.